 Learn more about these U.S. News & World Report top-ranking national universities.

-1. University of Georgia in Athens, GA
+University of Georgia in Athens, GA

-The Warnell School of Forestry and Natural Resources has everything from bachelor's degrees to doctorate degrees in forestry and forest resources.
-Specific specialties are available in forest management, forest biology, forest business, natural resources recreation, wildlife ecology and environmental systems.
+The forestry and natural resources department at the University of Georgia in Athens, GA houses 75 faculty and staff to facilitate the learning environment.
+The Warnell School of Forestry and Natural Resources has programs ranging from bachelor's degrees to doctorate degrees in forestry and forest resources.
+Specific specialties are available in forest management, forest biology, forest business, natural resources recreation, wildlife ecology, and environmental systems.

-2. University of Florida in Gainesville, FL
+University of Florida in Gainesville, FL

 Top Forestry Science Schools

-|Texas A & M University||Students have access to research facilities such as the Ecology and Natural Resources Teaching Area and the Forest Science Laboratory|
+|Texas A & M University||College Station, TX||Allows students access to research facilities such as the Ecology and Natural Resources Teaching Area and to the Forest Science Laboratory|

-|University of California-Berkeley||Students can participate in a Forestry Club, which hosts logging competitions and trips to national forestry conferences||Berkeley, CA|
+|University of California-Berkeley||Berkeley, CA||Encourages students to participate in a Forestry Club, which hosts logging competitions and trips to national forestry conferences|

-|University of Wisconsin-Madison||The forest and wildlife department conducts research into several distinct areas, such as forest management, forest biology and social forestry|
+|University of Wisconsin-Madison||Madison, WI||Houses the forest and wildlife department that conducts research into several distinct areas, such as forest management, forest biology, and social forestry|

 Students interested in studying forestry science can find undergraduate and/or graduate programs at several top-ranking national institutions.
 Each school that offers these programs are distinct in the degrees, specializations, and facilities that they provide students.